hmmbob/HomeAssistantConfig/README.md

 Both the main hub and the Zero run [Monitor](https://github.com/andrewjfreyer/monitor) for BT presence detection.
 In Home Assistant I use a MAX-sensor, as I only need to know if any of these two Pi's sees the BT device we like to track.
 So if one of them has a "confidence" >0, that device is considered "home".
 See the monitor github page for more information.

+(work in progress, I'll describe more on my setup later).